Understanding the Echo "Phenomenon" Causes and Solutions

 Echo is the sound of your own voice reverberating in the telephone receiver while you are talking.
 If the echo's amplitude is low, it goes unnoticed, and is not problematic in the conversation; however, if the echo interval exceeds approximately 25 milliseconds (ms), it becomes audible to the speaker.
 Echo can be extremely disruptive to a conversation.
 It can so critically impair voice quality that it makes phones calls very unpleasant and distracting; very often to the point of non-comprehension of the conversation.
 Most echo laden telecom transactions are quickly abandoned by the participants.

-The vast majority of the public telephone system local loop wiring is done using two-wire connections whereby the same pair of wires carries voice signals in both directions.
+Hybrid Echo: The vast majority of the public telephone system local loop wiring is done using two-wire connections whereby the same pair of wires carries voice signals in both directions.
 In the telephone company's central office or in an office PBX, a two-to-four wire conversion is done using a hybrid circuit.
 Hybrid circuits do not perform perfect impedance matches.
 The imperfection results in echo.